basarat/demo-typestyle/04-state/script.md

 * And if I click the button to `focus` it the focus style works fine too.
 * But once its focused, hover no longer works.
+* This is because the focus style is winning over the hover styles.

-If you want to ensure that `&:hover` always takes precedece over `&:focus` you can do that by simply adding another `&` in your nested selector.
+If you want to ensure that the `&:hover` always takes precedence over `&:focus` you can do that by simply adding another `&` in your nested selector.

 ```js
 const className = style(